 San Francisco WhiskyFest 2016

-In the beginning, the whisky VIPs awaited the doors to open.
-The attendees had their whisky to sample listings in hand.
+The San Francisco WhiskyFest 2016 showed numerous whisky VIPs waiting for the doors to open.
+The attendees had their whisky-to-sample listings in hand.
 The whisk(e)y tasters had 375+ whiskies to test based on the event whiskey list.

 In addition, the VIPs had the opportunity to sample over 45 VIP pre-determined whiskies.
-For this purpose, we will discuss doors opening for start whisky fest, VIP whiskies and pricing, and Glenmorangie education and tastings.
-Finally, a summation on the San Francisco WhiskyFest 2016.
+For this purpose, we will discuss doors opening for the start of the whisky fest, VIP whiskies and pricing, and Glenmorangie education and tastings—finally, a summation of the San Francisco WhiskyFest 2016.

 First, the starting hour of the San Francisco WhiskyFest 2016 was reserved for whisky VIPs.
-However, an exciting night is planned for all whisky lovers.
-Because approximately 300+ whisk(e)y lovers are savoring all the fine whiskies being sampled.
+However, an exciting night is planned for all whisky lovers because approximately 300+ whisk(e)y lovers are savoring all the fine whiskies sampled.

 I initially joined the Old Pappy Van Winkle sample line and immediately stepped out of the line.
-However, once I realized the length of the line, I changed my mind about tasting Old Pappy Van Winkle whiskey.
-Based on previous research of “Old Pappy,” the sample bottle would probably be empty by reaching the booth.
+However, I changed my mind about tasting Old Pappy Van Winkle whiskey once I realized the line length.
+Based on previous research on “Old Pappy,” the sample bottle would probably be empty by reaching the booth.

 Since there were still 3 hours to go at the WhiskyFest, I paced myself with numerous whisky samples.
-Further, I picked new whiskies not previously tasted at past events and fit in a couple of seminars.
+Further, I picked new whiskies not previously tasted at past events and fit in several seminars.

 Unfortunately, I could not pair whiskies and food due to the extensive selection of food dishes.
-Nevertheless, the food spread was fantastic since it provided the attendees with enough subsistence to substance a night of whiskey drinking.
+Nevertheless, the food spread was fantastic since it gave the attendees enough subsistence to drink a night of whiskey.